Refuge in Buddhism: Overview

 Shakyamuni Buddha and his followers, holding begging bowls, receive offerings.
 In the Pāli Canon, the Buddhist monk is given a significant role in promoting and upholding faith among laypeople.

-Since the period of Early Buddhism, devotees expressed their faith through the act of taking refuge, which is threefold.
+Since the period of Early Buddhism, devotees have expressed their faith through the act of taking refuge, which is threefold.
 These are the three supports or jewels in which a Sutrayana Buddhist takes refuge: